eclipse-tractusx/tractusx-profiles/cx/tck/tck.assertions.md

 The assertion will verify that an `HTTP 4XX` error is returned.

 ### 3. 5.
-Negative Invalid Holder Identifier Dismantler Credential
+Negative Invalid Holder Identifier Framework Credential

 The test client will request a DSP catalog from the provider using the DSP/DCP protocol combination and provide a `Framework Credential` without a `holderIdentifier` entry.